 Representing the true diversity of the Native American community

 FDSRP alumni include over 200 students representing over 77 tribes from 33 states.
 These students have come to us from over 98 colleges and universities.
 There is no “ideal profile” for students entering our program.
 Scroll through the information and maps below to see that our students come from large universities to small colleges; and from very rural communities to large urban centers.
 The one thing that all of our students have in common is the desire to pursue their career goals and impact the health of Native American communities.

 The Office for Diversity and Community Partnership at Harvard Medical School was created to promote increased recruitment, retention and advancement of underrepresented minority faculty at Harvard Medical School and to oversee all diversity activities involving Harvard Medical School faculty, trainees, students and staff.
 The Office seeks to preserve the Harvard tradition of excellence in medicine and science by amplifying the search for, and support of, well-trained faculty, while creating a cadre of medical professionals reflecting the larger community that we serve.

-The Center for Faculty Development and Diversity at Brigham and Women’s Hospital provides a comprehensive and coordinated approach to career advancement and professional development of all faculty across the academic continuum.
+The Center for Diversity & Inclusion at Brigham and Women’s Hospital provides a comprehensive and coordinated approach to career advancement and professional development of all faculty, trainees and students across the academic continuum.
 Within the Center is the Office for Multicultural Faculty Careers, the Office for Postdoctoral and Research Careers and the Office for Women’s Careers.
 The Office for Multicultural Careers assists departments and programs in outreach and recruiting efforts aimed at under represented minority candidates; facilitates the academic promotions of under represented minorities; and provides support for professional development, career planning, and mentoring of minority faculty.